axem-solutions/dem/docs/commands.md

 Export a Development Environment descriptor in JSON format to a text file.

-This file can be imported with the `load` command on another host.
+This file can be imported with the `import` command on another host.

 The way the file gets named can be set by the `PATH_TO_EXPORT` argument: